Professional and Continuing Education

 Student Services

 Student services are available to individuals enrolled in PACE credit courses and professional educational workshops and seminars.
-Student services coordinators guide non-degree students through the back to school process, and help current and potential students gain the necessary credentials to attain admission to a degree and/or professional school program.
-PACE representatives are available to help anyone register for any PACE learning opportunity.
-Serving as the dean’s office for non-degree students, PACE provides access to the university’s academic resources and support services and helps direct students to the most appropriate office within the larger university.
-Non-degree students are encouraged to become familiar with the PACE office to learn how to maximize their educational experience.
+Student services coordinators guide PACE students through the back to school process, and help prospective students gain the necessary credentials to attain admission to a degree and/or professional school program.
+Serving as the dean’s office for PACE students, PACE provides access to the university’s academic resources and support services and helps direct students to the most appropriate office within the larger university.
+PACE students are encouraged to become familiar with the PACE office to learn how to maximize their educational experience.
 Please call to speak with a student services staff member.

 Academic Year and Summer Session